ra1u/redis-dart/README.md

 });
 ```

-imagine we have the need to atomically increment the value of a key by 1
+Lets imagine we need to atomically increment the value of a key by 1 (and that
-(let's suppose Redis doesn't have [INCR](http://redis.io/commands/incr)).
+Redis does not have the [INCR](http://redis.io/commands/incr) command).

 ```dart
 Cas cas = new Cas(command);